lampmantech/behaving.trytond/README.md

 The file features/environment.cfg contains the configuration information for the trytond server you are testing.
-Edit the settings to suit your setup; default values are:
+Edit the settings to suit your setup; the default values are:

 ```
 [trytond]